Frequently Asked Questions

 5. Is there a registration fee for the event?

 There is no registration fee to attend the Michigan Parks on the Air Meetup.
-However, Sleepy Hollow State Park may require a Recreation Passport or an entrance fee.
+However, Fort Custer State Recreation Area may require a Recreation Passport or an entrance fee.
 For more details on entrance fees or the Recreation Passport, please call the park or visit their website.

 6. How can I make a reservation or RSVP to attend the event?